South Phoenix: Demographics

 Some researchers have noted that racial attitudes in Phoenix during the 19th century have shaped the development of South Phoenix, with a railroad line in Phoenix being the demarcating boundary between the White part of the city, and South Phoenix.
 A journal article that details a history of environmental racism in Phoenix states that by the 1890s, segregation and unregulated land uses in minority districts had already begun shaping environmental and social and conditions in the area.

 In the decades prior to the 1970s, South Phoenix was the only part of the city in which homes were sold to African American and Mexican American residents, due to restrictive covenants in place on housing in other parts of the city.

 Since the late 1990s (and especially since 2002), the area has undergone rapid development, especially along the Baseline Corridor, where acres of citrus groves and flower fields have been turned into housing developments and commercial properties.
 With its close proximity to downtown Phoenix, the housing market in South Phoenix continues to thrive.

 Though much of the area has become predominantly Latino, the areas closer to downtown and Tempe remain predominantly African-American.
-Census tract 1160, between Broadway and Baseline, has a population of 4,711 and is 56.3% African-American, the highest percentage in the entire state of Arizona.
-Other traditionally black neighborhoods include Hermoso, South Vistas, Lindo Park and the Park South neighborhood.
+Census tract 1160, between Broadway and Baseline, has a population of 4,711 and was 56.3% African-American, the highest percentage in the entire state of Arizona.
+Other traditionally black neighborhoods include Hermoso Park, Okemah, South Vistas, Lindo Park and the Park South neighborhood.
+Hispanics are now the majority in South Phoenix.